barryclark/jekyll-now/_posts/2018-08-04-Data-Cleaning.md

 # Data quality assurance<a name="qa"></a>
 We can check that the number of counties is correct, and in each case that the number of levels for each factor is appropriate.
 This process is ongoing during the data transformation steps to ensure that every year of data is structured properly.

 Checking the names of our variables and that the levels they contain have remained consistent after transformations is a necessary last step.
-Now that we have cleaned data merged into a master dataset, I look forward ot see what others find in the data.
+Now that we have cleaned data merged into a master dataset, I look forward to see what others find in the data.

     Check variables in the header row